gmhafiz/go8/README.md

 val, ok := c.lru.Get(url)
 ```

-If it doesn't exist, we can simply add it to our cache.
+If it doesn't exist, retrieve from database layer and add it to our cache for future use.
 ```go
 c.lru.Add(url, res)
 ```